ByrnorOCount/clco_proj/README.md

 amplify pull (run amplify push if you want to update the backend)

 commiting the whole repo will automatically deploy the app (check AWS Amplify Console)

+refer to setup_notes.md for more info on the set up